Liberal Arts: Academic Access Program

 - Continuation to second term—If you have successfully completed the first term of the program, you can continue to the second term.
 Successful completion is defined as receiving a grade of Credit (CR).
 No Credit (NCR), Incomplete (I), or Withdraw (W) do not meet the requirements.

-- Early Exit from AAP—If you have consistently performed at a high level and demonstrated an exemplary work ethic in your first term, your instructor may recommend you for early exit from an AAP course-sequence.
+- Early Exit from AAP—If you have consistently performed at a high level and demonstrated an exemplary work ethic in your first term, your instructor may recommend you for early exit from an AAP Seminar or Workshop.
 A committee reviews the work of all students recommended for early exit and determines whether it is granted.

-- Continuation to Liberal Arts and Art History courses—If you have successfully completed your second term of AAP with full credit, you may enter the full academic program for your degree and begin your required courses.
+- Continuation to Liberal Arts and Art History courses—If you have successfully completed your second term of AAP with full credit, you will begin your required art history survey and liberal arts English requirements.

-- Repeat a course—If you receive any grade other than Credit (CR) in your courses, you must repeat the course the following semester.
+- Repeat a course—If you receive any grade other than Credit (CR) in an AAP course, you must repeat the course the following semester.
 In this case, you are strongly encouraged to use all resources available to help ensure your success.

 - Dismissal from the school—Unfortunately, if you have repeated a course or courses unsuccessfully, you will be dismissed from the school regardless of your performance in your studio classes.
 Also, if you do not receive Credit in more than one course in the program, you are at risk for dismissal without the opportunity to repeat the courses.
 You may appeal a dismissal decision in writing to SAIC’s Academic Review Board prior to the following semester.